edubart/nelua-lang/docs/pages/installing.md

 Then you would use `sudo make install PREFIX=~/nelua`, and the Nelua compiler would be available at `~/nelua/bin/nelua`.

-Alternatively you can run the `nelua.sh` file to run Nelua directly if you do not wish to install it anywhere on your system.
+Alternatively you can run the `./nelua` file to run Nelua directly if you do not wish to install it anywhere in your system.

 Proceed to the [testing section](#testing).